 Tachycardia, heart muscle spasms, arrhythmia

-Gastrointestinal problems, nausea, vomits, diarrhea, cramps and dizziness
+Gastrointestinal problems, nausea, vomits, diarrhea, cramps, and dizziness

-Cracked nails, tooth decay
+Brittle nails, tooth cavities

-Women during pregnancy or breastfeeding
+Women during pregnancy or lactating mothers

 Children and adolescents